Spring has sprung!

 Homework will be set each week.
-The dates for homework are usually as follows:
+The homework policy is available in Key Information.

 Homework should take no longer than 30 minutes and should consolidate learning in school, please let me know if you have any concerns or problems.

-While some children may continue on reading scheme books, the majority of children in KS2 choose their own books and then will complete a quiz on the book.
+During year 3 children start to progress from the reading scheme onto accelerated reader where they choose their own books and then will complete a quiz on the book.
 This may take the children a while to get their heads round so please be patient with them and us.
 The children will start by completing an online reading test that will determine the level books they should be reading.
 The children can then lend books from the school library or books from home.
 Once they have completed the book they will take a quiz to check their understanding.
 The quiz typically has 5 questions and the pass rate is 90%.

-The children will have a username and password in their reading diaries.
 Children can quiz at home or at school and an app is available.
+Our school log in can be found here.

 Swimming and PE